KaMiNaLeX/Recipes/misc/questions_and_answers.md

 ### @RequiredArgsConstructor
 Just add the **@RequiredArgsConstructor** annotation and you'd get a constructor for all the final fields int the class, just as you declared them.

+### Spring Actuator
+Monitoring our app, gathering metrics, understanding traffic or the state of our database becomes trivial with this dependency.Actuator is mainly used to expose operational information about the running application – health, metrics, info, dump, env, etc. It uses HTTP endpoints or JMX beans to enable us to interact with it.
+Here are some of the most common endpoints Boot provides out of the box:
+* **/health** – Shows application health information (a simple ‘status' when accessed over an unauthenticated connection or full message details when authenticated); it's not sensitive by default
+* **/info** – Displays arbitrary application info; not sensitive by default
+* **/metrics** – Shows ‘metrics' information for the current application; it's also sensitive by default
+* **/trace**  – Displays trace information (by default the last few HTTP requests)

+### REST
+**Representational state transfer** (REST) is a software architectural style that defines a set of constraints to be used for creating Web services.
+Web services that conform to the REST architectural style, called RESTful Web services, provide interoperability between computer systems on the Internet.
+RESTful Web services allow the requesting systems to access and manipulate textual representations of Web resources by using a uniform and predefined set of stateless operations.
+Other kinds of Web services, such as SOAP Web services, expose their own arbitrary sets of operations.
+Six guiding constraints define a RESTful system.These constraints restrict the ways that the server can process and respond to client requests so that, by operating within these constraints, the system gains desirable non-functional properties, such as performance, scalability, simplicity, modifiability, visibility, portability, and reliability.If a system violates any of the required constraints, it cannot be considered RESTful.
+The formal REST constraints are as follows:
+* **Client-server architecture**
+* **Statelessness**
+* **Cacheability**
+* **Layered system**
+* **Code on demand (optional)**
+* **Uniform interface**